walinejs/waline/docs/src/en/cookbook/customize/highlighter.md

 icon: style
 ---

-This cookbook will guide you through setting up your own code highlighter.
+This cookbook guides you how to add your own code highlighter.

 <!-- more -->

+`@waline/client` provides the `highlighter` function.
+The client passes in the original character of the code block and the language of the code block.
+You should return a string directly.

 ## An Example Using prism.js